My Digital Marketing Journey

 - My academic career peaked in 1989 with an A in honours English in the inter cert (now Junior Cert).

 - Probably better known from the secondary school days as an out half of the junior and senior cup rugby teams.
 Scored a few drop goals in cup games.

 - Achievements at UCD include taking 4 years to do a 3 year degree, squash, indoor football and drinking the most pints ever in one sitting… #TrueStory

 - I left the education system in 1995 with average qualifications and not a clue of what career I wanted to pursue.

 - After some factory and retail jobs I started in an insurance company in 1996 and spent almost 18 years there figuring out what I wanted to be when I grow up.

 - 15 years were spent as a Business Development Manager for the Fund Management Company.

 - The main part of my role was telling complex investment stories in a way that people who weren’t complex investors could understand.
 I loved this part of the job.

-- This involved doing laps of Ireland in my car to turn up in rooms of people from 5 to 500 to give presentations.
+- This also involved doing laps of Ireland in the car to turn up in rooms of people from 5 to 500 to give presentations.
 Driving gives me sciatica.
-So, as part of our web development strategy (remember this is 2008) we decided to do online videos.
+So, as part of our web development strategy we decided to do online videos… remember this is 2008.

 - This started a series of events led me to where I am today…